Southease Circular walk

 42. G) Mill Hill to Southease (2.8 kms)

-43. Continue downhill on the SDW with the field boundary to your left.
+43. Continue downhill with the SDW, on grass with the field boundary to your left.
 In 400 metres go through a wooden gate and turn left.
 In 100 metres turn left at a 3 armed wooden signpost, still on the SDW (with farm buildings to your right).

 44. In a kilometre follow the SDW to the right at a 3 armed wooden signpost, climbing through woods.
 In 70 metres go through a wooden gate and follow the path round to the left, still climbing.
 In 110 metres go through a wooden gate and cross the minor road ahead (Gorham’s Lane).
 Cross the main road to your left and turn right on the pavement.
 Turn left in 50 metres down a lane passing by St Peter’s, Southease on your right-hand side in 110 metres.
 This is one of three round tower churches in Sussex; you glimpsed another earlier at Piddinghoe (to visit the church, turn right and in 30 metres you come to the entrance into the churchyard).
 There is a ‘South Downs Way water tap’ at the entrance of the church.